Robust Bayesian Inference via Variational Approximations of Generalized Rho-Posteriors: Main Results

 \subsection{Computational Analysis}

-The variational oracle inequality in Theorem~\ref{thm:variational-oracle} requires computing the variational target posterior $\tilde{\rho}_\lambda$ defined in \eqref{eq:target-gibbs-var}.
-This optimization problem can be reformulated as a saddle-point problem that admits efficient first-order methods.
-We now provide a complete computational analysis for canonical exponential families with Gaussian variational approximations.
+Computing the variational posterior~\eqref{eq:target-gibbs-var} requires solving an optimization problem that we now reformulate as a saddle-point problem admitting efficient first-order methods.
+We develop this for canonical exponential families with Gaussian variational approximations, establishing convergence guarantees uniform in $\lambda$.